KALV-FM

-KALV-FM (101.5 MHz, "Live 101-5") is a commercial radio station in Phoenix, Arizona.
-It is owned by Audacy, Inc. and it airs a top 40 (CHR) format.
+KALV-FM (101.5 FM, "Live 101-5") is a commercial radio station licensed to Phoenix, Arizona, United States.
+It is owned by Audacy, Inc. and it airs a contemporary hit radio format.
 KALV-FM's studios are located in downtown Phoenix, and its transmitter is in South Mountain Park.

 History

 Early years

 On July 5, 1964, the station signed on the air as KHEP-FM and aired a classical music format.
-It was owned by Grand Canyon Broadcasting, along with religious station 1280 AM KHEP (now KXEG).
+It was owned by Grand Canyon Broadcasting, along with religious station KHEP (1280 AM).
 In 1973, KHEP-FM moved from the AM radio tower to a new facility on South Mountain, increasing its effective radiated power from 26 to 100 kilowatts.
 In 1985, KHEP-FM was sold to the owners of the Boston Globe and took the call sign KONC ("Concert 101").
 On March 31, 1986, the station abandoned classical music for satellite-delivered soft rock as KAMJ ("Magic 101"), using the Transtar Radio Networks' 'Format 41' service, with a local morning show anchored by Mike Del Rosso.

 By 1989, EZ Communications had taken the station completely live and local with a hot adult contemporary format as "The All New Magic 101".
 On May 7, 1990, it moved to a mainstream adult contemporary format as KMXX ("Mix 101").

 The Zone (1992–2005)

 After being sold to Sundance Broadcasting in 1992, the station would switch to AAA under the callsign KZON ("The Zone") on July 31.
 The "Zone" moniker would carry throughout its incarnations of modern rock, modern AC, Adult Top 40 and back to modern rock in 2000.
-In 2002, KZON began airing The Howard Stern Show, a nationally syndicated talk show, until its move away from terrestrial radio to XM satellite radio (later Sirius XM) in January 2006.
+In 2002, KZON began airing The Howard Stern Show, a nationally syndicated talk show, until its move away from terrestrial radio to Sirius satellite radio (later SiriusXM) in January 2006.

 Free FM (2005–2007)

 To replace the Stern show, it was announced on December 23, 2005, that KZON would adopt CBS Radio's Free FM format, featuring mostly nationally syndicated hot talk shows including The Adam Carolla Show, Frosty, Heidi & Frank, The Tom Leykis Show and Phil Hendrie.
-On January 3, 2006, the station switched from a focus on Modern Rock to the male-targeted talk format, with rock music played during overnights and weekends.
+On January 3, 2006, the station switched from a focus on modern rock to the male-targeted talk format, with rock music played during overnights and weekends.
 During its brief run, it attempted to appeal toward young adult men, as CBS Radio had high hopes that this format would do well in Phoenix, using a promotional campaign that came along with it.
 On January 3, 2007, KZON reduced the music content and began to add more talk shows to the weekend lineup, and a taped Tom Leykis episode airing overnights, all in an attempt to attract more listeners.